July 2, 2021

 Flossing and Brushing Prevents Gum Disease

 Gum disease, also known as periodontal disease, is a mouth infection that destroys the soft tissue and bones that support your teeth.
 Gum disease occurs when there are too many bacteria on the surface of the teeth.
-Signs of gum disease include: bad breath, swollen, red, tender gums, loose teeth, and or bleeding gums
+Signs of gum disease include bad breath, swollen, red, tender gums, loose teeth, and bleeding gums.

 Treating Periodontal Disease